 The Power of the Mic

-In September Elwood Writers recorded Fathers’ Day stories for Vision Radio Australia (VAR).
+In September Elwood Writers recorded our Fathers’ Day stories for Vision Radio Australia (VAR).
 I accompanied Barry to the studio for his reading of ‘Phase’, a story about a young man whose relationship with his father deepens and evolves as the son explores his sexuality.
-While Barry read, presenter Tim McQueen edited on the other side … Continue reading The Power of the Mic
+While Barry read, presenter Tim McQueen was editing away on … Continue reading The Power of the Mic

 Putting the ‘me’ in memoir